-In addition to topics, phrases, words and emotions, Relative Insight also analyses the differences and similarities in the grammar of data sets.
+In addition to topics, phrases, words and emotions, Relative Insight also analyzes the differences and similarities in the grammar of data sets.

-This article provides quick explanations of the various grammar categories analysed in the platform.
+This article provides quick explanations of the various grammar categories analyzed in the platform.

 1st person singular personal pronouns - e.g. I, me

 This indicates the language of your data set is self-referential or even self-absorbed if from a personal perspective.

 1st person plural personal pronouns - e.g. we, us

 This indicates that the people captured within a data set present themselves as part of a unit with others.

 This indicates that the language in your dataset directly addresses others.